RishiSankineni/Quovo-Data-Challenge/README.md

 # My Approach

 Calculated Unigram, Bigram, Trigram.
 Used XGboost and log-loss to predict the probability instead of 0 or 1 prediction.
 You can take a look at the Quovo-submiss.ipynb for the code and issimilar_predicted for the output values.
 Also, you can use this link http://nbviewer.jupyter.org/github/RishiSankineni/Quovo-Data-Challenge/blob/master/Quovo-Submiss.ipynb to share the file.
 Thanks - Rishi

+log loss- ~70%(not bad when you're a text mining newbie).
+Nevertheless,will try to improve it by approaching the problem in a different way.